NeKzor/ghosting/README.md

 ### Steps

-- Start the server with CLI: `deno task start`
+- Start the server with:
+  - `deno task start` with CLI
-- Start the server only: `deno task server`
+  - `deno task server` without CLI
+- Connect to the server with:
+  - `ghost_connect 0.0.0.0` with SAR
-- Connect to the server: `deno task client --name Player`
+  - `deno task client --name Player` without SAR

 ### Config